USCGC McLane

-USCGC McLane (WSC-146) was a 125 ft United States Coast Guard Active-class patrol boat in commission from 1927 to 1971.
+USCGC McLane (WSC-146) is a 125 ft United States Coast Guard Active-class patrol boat in commission from 1927 to 1971.
 She was named for Louis McLane, (1786–1857) who was appointed in 1833 as United States Secretary of State.
 In May 1966, she was redesignated as (WMEC-146).

 Development and design

 Alert-class ships were designed for trailing "mother ships" along the outer line of patrol during Prohibition.
 They were constructed at a cost of $63,173 each.
 They gained a reputation for durability that was only enhanced by their re-engining in the late 1930s; their original 6-cylinder diesel engines were replaced by significantly more powerful 8-cylinder units that used the original engine beds and gave the vessels an additional 3 kn of speed.
 All served in World War II and two, Jackson and Bedloe, were lost during the war in the 1944 Great Atlantic hurricane.
 Ten were refitted as buoy tenders during the war and reverted to patrol work afterward.

 Originally designated WPC, for patrol craft, they were re-designated WSC, for submarine chaser, in February 1942, during World War II.
 The "W" appended to the PC (patrol craft) and SC (submarine chaser) designations identified vessels as belonging to the U.S. Coast Guard.
 Those remaining in service in May 1966 were reclassified as medium endurance cutters (WMEC).